-Planned burn along Darebin Creek – Wednesday 20 October 2021
+Planned burn along Darebin Creek – October/November 2021

-As part of the project, Darebin Creek Management Committee and Wurundjeri Woi-wurrung Narrap Rangers will undertake an additional planned burn along the Darebin Creek on Wednesday 20 October 2021, to support the efforts to date to manage weeds and regenerate native plant species.
+As part of the project, Darebin Creek Management Committee and Wurundjeri Woi-wurrung Narrap Rangers will schedule an additional planned burn along the Darebin Creek during October/November 2021, to support the efforts to date to manage weeds and regenerate native plant species.